AmyJeanes/KeypadFlasher/README.md

 The following is a list of tested and known compatible devices, but other devices using the CH55x series microcontrollers may also work.

+If you find and test new compatible device, please raise a PR to add it to this list for everyone else to use!

 They all have USB-C connectors unless otherwise noted:

 - [2 Keys](https://www.aliexpress.com/item/1005004970126333.html?spm=a2g0o.order_detail.order_detail_item.3.3c7af19cNrdJJB)